blixt/first-aid/README.md

 OPENAI_API_KEY=... go run main.go
 ```

-You can also `go install .` to add `first-aid` to your PATH if you're so inclined.
+You can also `go install .` to add `first-aid` to your PATH if you’re so inclined.

 ## Intended use cases for this tool